 How is the project unique?

 Meticulous use of natural materials that will age well and maximise qualities of natural light.

 Clever use of glazed pantry as light well.

 Key products used:

 Made pantry a lightbox in the heart of the plan, with glazing facing the kitchen, big high window into the living room and high-level external window.
 This brought extra natural light into the living room and kitchen, and added visual depth to both rooms, with extended views.

 Formed light and peaceful home working space that has been very well used in 2020, with hub of data points invaluable.

-Also, an interesting combination of steel window in rear of meticulously restored Victorian living room, suggesting the aesthetic of the new extension beyond.
+Also, an interesting combination of steel window in rear of the meticulously restored Victorian living room, suggests the aesthetic of the new extension beyond.

 Careful specification of natural materials that coordinate throughout the ground floor, such as embedding mosaic tiles within the micro-cement to reference Victorian floors, concealing hallway storage, pram and basement door behind dark wall panelling.
 And metalwork for window frames and details such as hearth consistent throughout.